||Full-time & Part-time Students:

 Students may use their financial aid award(s) (excluding Federal Work Study, FWS) to pay tuition and fees and to make purchases in the Book Inn.
 Important dates will be printed in the SCC Student Planner & Handbook and the SCC Enrollment & Registration Guide.
 Students may verify that financial aid will pay tuition and fees by going to Self Service in MySCC Portal to view their account under “Student Financial Information.”
 Students should check their account balance each semester prior to the fee payment deadline.
 In the event there is not enough financial aid to cover tuition and fees, the student must pay the balance by the due date.

 If a student has a credit balance remaining after tuition, fees, book and/or supply expenses have been paid, a check will be mailed to him or her.
-Address information should be updated in the SCC records office.
+Address information should be updated in the SCC Registrar’s Office.
 For convenience, quick access and safety, sign up for direct deposit.
 Go through MySCC Portal to WebAdvisor, select Student Financial Information then select Bank Information.

 Student Refund / Term Withdrawal / Federal Return of Funds